Watchlist Policy Configuration

 Takeaway:

-Policies are not “set and forget.”
+Policies aren't “set and forget.”
 Tune them based on regulation, business context, data quality, list size, and workload.
 Always document your changes.